other-name-converter/.github/profile/README.md

 ## Wallet Converter

-🙋‍♀️ This organization contains all the projects used for the operation of the application
+🙋‍♀️ This organization contains all the projects used for the operation of the wallet application